AkshithaReddy1899/Microverse-Leader-Board/README.md

 `cd into the folder`

 - run `npm run build` to build the webpack script
-- run `npm start` to run the webpack sever on your browser
+- run `npm run start` to run the webpack sever on your browser

 # 🤝 Contributing
 Contributions, issues, and feature requests are welcome!